 - Empower sales and service professionals with contextual + actionable data views (visible on contact, account and deal records).

 From a technical perspective, a Custom Object is a schema that defines a set of related data fields in a database.
 A record is a unique entry for that Custom Object, such as a Contact signing up for a music lesson.
-A Custom Object must be associated with the ActiveCampaign Contact standard object.
+A Custom Object must be associated with an ActiveCampaign Contact, Account, or Deal standard object.
+Note that only Custom Objects associated to Contacts allow for automation, segmentation, or personalization capabilities.

-You define and implement Custom Objects by creating a schema using our Custom Objects API.
+You define and implement Custom Objects by creating a schema on the Manage Data page (under settings) using our Custom Objects API.
 The primary components of a Custom Object are:

 - Schema Properties: these include a unique ID automatically assigned by the system, a unique name that you give the schema, and a set of fields you define for the Custom Object.